kdadair/comics-reading-order/README.md

 Dark Reign: The Cabal #1 (2009)
 ```

-Each of these lines ends up being its own duckduckgo search, with a ``` site:marvel.com/comics/issue/``` appended, so the more detail you include about the issue, the more likely you are to find the issue.
-The script assumes that the first result is right -- it's pretty dumb!
+Each of these lines ends up being its own duckduckgo search, with a ``` site:marvel.com/comics/issue/``` appended.
+The script checks the first 10 results for a URL that ends in the issue number you provide, and if it can't find one, it just uses the first result.

 Just call from the command line, like so: